rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   Review: Cat, J. (2017).
 [How Viennese scientists fought the dogma, propaganda and prejudice of the 1930s](https://www.nature.com/articles/d41586-017-07819-z).
 -   Verhaegh, S. (2019).
 The American reception of logical positivism: First encounters (1929-1932). [^Verhaegh2019]
 -   Edmonds, D. (2020). *The Murder of Professor Schlick: The Rise and Fall of the Vienna Circle*. [^Edmonds2020a]
+-   Eilenberger, W. (2020). *Time of the Magicians: Wittgenstein, Benjamin, Cassirer, Heidegger, and the decade that reinvented philosophy*. [^Eilenberger2020]
 -   Springer book series: [Vienna Circle Institute Yearbook](https://www.springer.com/series/6669)

 [^Ayer1936]: @Ayer_1936_Language_Truth_and_Logic\.